-Angela H. is the natural mother of Michael M., II.
-Michael M.'s biological father is deceased.
-On July 2, 1997, at the age of nine months, Michael M. was examined in the emergency room at City Hospital in Martinsburg, West Virginia, having been taken there by Angela H., his maternal grandmother, and his mother's boyfriend, Robbie G. An x-ray of Michael M.'s right leg showed that he had suffered fractures of both his femur and tibia.
-The explanation given by Angela H. for her baby's fractured bones was medically implausible, and, consequently, the matter was reported to the Department by hospital personnel as a case of suspected child abuse.
-7. That upon arrival to the emergency room the mother of the Infant, relayed to staff that the baby had fallen on a hard
+Angela H. is the natural mother of Michael M., II .
+See footnote 1 Michael M.'s biological father is deceased.
+On July 2, 1997, at the age of nine months, Michael M. was examined in the emergency room at City Hospital in Martinsburg, West Virginia , having been taken there by Angela H., his maternal grandmother, and his mother's boyfriend, Robbie G .
+An x-ray of Michael M.'s right leg showed that he had suffered fractures of both his femur and tibia .
+The explanation given by Angela H. for her baby's fractured bones was medically implausible, See footnote 2 and, consequently, the matter was reported to the Department by hospital personnel as a case of suspected child abuse.